wuusn/miyano/README.md

 See example https://yuxin.io

-I treat this as an extension for my [Bear App](http://www.bear-writer.com).
+I treat this as an extension for my love [Bear App](http://www.bear-writer.com).

 Let me focus on writting the right thing.